 If you tend to take too much on, you may need to clearly articulate and limit your goals.
 Productivity experts recommend having no more than three major goals at a time.
 Want a challenge?
 Try not to have more than three things on your To Do list each day.

 If you are prone to perfectionism, set aside some time to assess how you approach tasks.
 Perfectionism can lead to anxious busy work, which can expend energy unnecessarily and interfere with reaching goals.
-It’s important to recognize that mistakes are integral to learning.
-And human!
+Remind yourself that making mistakes — and even failure — is an integral and necessary aspect of learning and growth.

 3. Addressing unfinished business.
-Posttraumatic stress, depression, and other reactions to sexual abuse can interfere with completing tasks like paying bills, routine healthcare, or keeping up with chores.
-Other commitments also get neglected, like getting an education or a preferred career, maintaining a hobby, or staying in touch with friends.
-Conflicts or breaks in relationships can feel too overwhelming to address, yet continue to linger in memories of what transpired or fantasies about possible future interactions.
+Posttraumatic stress, depression, and other reactions to sexual trauma can interfere with completing tasks like paying bills, routine healthcare, or keeping up with chores.
+Meaningful commitments are also neglected, like getting an education or a preferred career, maintaining a hobby, or staying in touch with friends.
+Furthermore, conflicts or breaks in relationships can feel too overwhelming to address, yet continue to linger in memories of what transpired or fantasies about possible future interactions.

 4. Set limits on demanding relationships.
 Traumatized people often find themselves in relationships with what the creators of the model of structural dissociation referred to as difficult people: